Hardies railway station

-Hardies Platform was a railway station on the Sandown railway line in the then-industrial suburb of Camellia in Sydney, Australia.
-It opened 4 April 1938 and served a nearby factory owned by James Hardie Industries.
+Hardies railway station was a suburban railway station located on the Sandown line, serving the James Hardie Industries factory in the Sydney suburb of Camellia.

+History

+The Sandown railway line opened as a private railway on 17 November 1888, but no platform was provided at Hardies.
+The first Hardies station opened 4 April 1938, and served the nearby James Hardie Industries factory in Camellia, which at that time was fully industrial.

 On 18 June 1959, the original platform was replaced by a new one located on the up track on the Sandown side of the Grand Avenue level crossing.
-Passenger services on the Sandown line, and hence to Hardies, ceased on 19 December 1991.
+On 10 August 1959, electric passenger services began operating along the Sandown line using "red rattlers", which ceased on 19 December 1991.